The New llms.txt Standard: Are AI Agents Capable of Reading Your Content Right Now?

 - Important notes about your content and how to use it

-2. Why llms.txt Matters
+2. Why llms.txt Matters Right Now

 The llms.txt standard is like a clear map (with shortcuts), helping AI agents find what they need, without wasting valuable tokens or missing key insights.
-Even if your content perfectly answers someone’s question, if that answer is buried deep somewhere in your site it may never get seen.
-If your website takes too many steps to parse, the model gives up and surfaces someone else’s clearer content instead.
+Even if your content perfectly answers someone's question, if that answer is buried deep somewhere in your site, it may never get seen.
+If your website takes too many steps to parse, the model gives up and surfaces someone else's clearer content instead.

 3. How llms.txt Actually Looks